Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 breadcrumbs: "Getting Started,getting-started"
 ---
 # Authentication
-Imburse authenticates your API requests using your Account’s or Tenant's API keys.
+Imburse authenticates your API requests using your Accounts or Tenant's API keys.
 If you do not include your key when making an API request, or use one that is incorrect or outdated, Imburse returns an error.

 Every account is provided with one Account API Key at registration time.
 All API requests exist in either sandbox or production modes and your accounts, tenants, apps, schemes, and so forth in one mode cannot be manipulated in the other.